glpda/typst-fradmin/README.md

 ## License

-All templates in this repository are under the [MIT license](https://github.com/glpda/framodel/blob/master/LICENSE).
+All packages in this repository are under the [MIT license](LICENSE), templates are under the MIT-0 license (no attribution clause).